willbprog127/spiritvnc-fltk-no-libssh2/README.md

 The 'pkg-config' program must be installed for building, unless you want to specify locations for includes and libs manually in the Makefile.

-**macOS - Intel** [Homebrew](https://brew.sh/) is now the recommended way to install dependencies on macOS, at least on Intel.
+**macOS Intel** - [Homebrew](https://brew.sh/) is now the recommended way to install dependencies on macOS, at least on Intel.
 I stopped using MacPorts because too many bugs affected packages I needed.

-Also, I don't have access to an Apple Silicon Mac (M1, M2, etc) so patches from people who *do* have these machines would be helpful.
+**macOS Apple Silicon** - I don't have access to an Apple Silicon Mac (M1, M2, etc), so testing is non-existent.

-**Windows** [MSYS2](https://www.msys2.org/) is the recommended way to install dependencies on x86_64 versions of Windows 10 and 11.
-No Windows ARM machines are available to me, so testing is non-existent.  libvncclient has some [Windows-specific bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows) that may not get fixed right away.
+**Windows Intel** - [MSYS2](https://www.msys2.org/) is the recommended way to install dependencies on x86_64 versions of Windows 10 and 11.  libvncclient has some [Windows-specific bugs](https://github.com/LibVNC/libvncserver/issues?q=is%3Aissue+is%3Aopen+windows) that may not get fixed right away.

+**Windows ARM** - No Windows ARM machines are available to me, so testing is non-existent.

 - - -